-On Sunday, Jennifer Lopez took the stage as the host of the 2015 American Music Awards, and wowed in 10 stunning wardrobe changes.
-The 46 year-old superstar also slayed a jaw-dropping dance number to honor the night's nominees.
-In case you were wondering, Jenny From The Block can get down better than the baby-faced industry newbies.
+Earlier this month, Jennifer Lopez took the stage in the Big Apple to celebrate our nation's birthday.
+In case you were wondering, Jenny From The Block at 48 can get down better than the baby-faced industry newbies.

 Jennifer Lopez maintains her iconic status as mother, mogul and megastar.
-Currently, she is a judge on the 15th and final season of "American Idol"; preparing for her Vegas residency slated to open on January 20 (my birthday) at Planet Hollywood, she is also starring and producing the NBC crime drama, "Shades Of Blue" premiering on January 7.
+Currently, she is a judge and producer of NBC's "World Of Dance"; star of the award-winning "All I Have" concert residency at Planet Hollywood in Las Vegas, she is also starring and producing the NBC crime drama, "Shades Of Blue," which has just been renewed for a third season.
 She also maintains multiple fashion lines and a home decor line.

 There are priceless lessons to be mined from JLO's legendary career.
 Here are four big ones that just might help you achieve your dreams.

 Work with what you got.
 You will never see Jennifer Lopez rattling chandeliers ala Adele, because she doesn’t have the strongest singing voice.
 And yet she’s released 11 albums; five of which landed in the Top 5 of the Billboard Top 200.
 Lopez shrewdly plays to her strengths.
 She also keeps her music personal—drawing inspiration from her increasing public persona and colorful love life.
 More importantly, the former “In Living Color” Fly Girl is a trained dancer, and stuffs her albums with dance-heavy tracks, which allows her to use those mad skillz in live performances and music videos (her talents as an actor help here too).
 Bottom Line: Playing to your strengths and working hard can get take incredibly far.

 Check out “Get Right”--one of my all-time favorite JLO videos above.